 After you have selected the applications you want to configure, click Continue, review the service agreements, and then click I accept to begin installing updates and configuring desktop applications.

-Some of the applications may have shaded check boxes.
-This can occur if your account has not been provisioned to use this application with Office 365 or if you do not have the required applications already installed on your computer.
+Some of the applications may have shaded checkboxes.
+This can occur if your account has not been provisioned to use this application with Office 365 or if your computer does not have the required applications already installed.

 When the installation and configuration have completed, you may have to restart your computer to finalize the installation and configuration processes.